areibman/repatch/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Features

+### 🎯 Flexible Filtering Options

+Tailor each patch note to the context you care about:

+- **Quick presets** – choose daily, weekly, or monthly summaries for rapid scheduling. *Example: Generate a "Past 7 Days" note for `main` every Monday morning.*
+- **Custom date ranges** – supply any start and end date to focus on specific sprints or incidents. *Example: Capture changes made between `2024-01-01` and `2024-01-07` after a holiday freeze.*
+- **Release comparisons** – compare two Git tags or releases to describe what shipped. *Example: Highlight everything that changed from `v1.0.0` to `v1.1.0`.*
+- **Label filters** – include or exclude commits associated with labeled PRs. *Example: Generate a patch note that only includes PRs labeled `feature` while excluding `infra` work.*

 ### 🎬 Dynamic Video Generation